Academic - Director

-Head of School of Interdisciplinary Area Studies; Director, Nissan Institute of Japanese Studies
+Professor in the Economy and Business of Japan and Director, Nissan Institute of Japanese Studies

 Academic - Staff

-Head of Social Sciences Divsion; Nissan Professor of Modern Japanese Studies
+Nissan Professor of Modern Japanese Studies and Warden of St. Antony's College

 I joined the University of Oxford in 2008.
 After completing my BA and MA degrees at the University of Tokyo, I studied at Northwestern University in the US, where I got my PhD in sociology in 1988.
 After going back to Japan, I worked at the National Institute of Multimedia Education from 1988 to 1991, and then moved to the Graduate School of Education, University of Tokyo, where I taught the sociology of education for almost two decades until I came to Oxford.